tefra/navgoco/README.md

 #### openClass:
 Type: `string`
-Default `open`
+Default: `open`

-Css class to be added in open parent li.
+CSS class to be added in open parent li.

 ----------

 #### save:

 Type: `object`
-Default `true`
+Default: `true`

-Save state between sessions, if cookie plugin is not included it will be automatically turned off.
+Preserve expanded submenus between session.
+If jquery.cookie is not included it will be automatically turned off.

 ----------